gmilby/slingpic/readme.txt

 == Description ==
 Make it easy to share images from your website through a widget.
 Image sharing tool, Slingpic, makes it easy for visitors to your website to share images across social networks, email and blogging platforms.
 A visitor simply needs to roll over an image on your site and they can quickly share an image in two clicks.
 Watch our video and take a test drive via [slingpic.com](http://slingpic.com/ "Slingpic")

-=Why use SlingPic?=
+Why use SlingPic?

-- Increase traffic
+*	Increase traffic
-- Simple installation
+*	Simple installation
-- Share everywhere
+*	Share everywhere
-- Fully customisable
+*	Fully customisable
-- Copyright protection
+*	Copyright protection
-- Auto-scroll
+*	Auto-scroll
-- Share count
+*	Share count
-- Unobtrusive
+*	Unobtrusive
-- Automatically applied to all images
+*	Automatically applied to all images
-- Wordpress: no shortcodes required
+*	Wordpress: no shortcodes required
-- Small code size, won’t slow site down
+*	Small code size, won’t slow site down

 Recent Updates